architagrawal/course-exchnge-telegram-bot/README.md

 If you want any additional changes to this README or repo, feel free to contact the author or open an issue.

 ---

-## License

-Feel free to add a license to your repository.
-If you're open-sourcing, consider MIT or Apache 2.0.

 ### License (GNU GPL v3)

 This project is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for details.

----

-Good luck with your GitHub upload — want me to create `.env.example` and a `requirements.txt` with versions to make the setup even easier?